 To be eligible to receive an SBA veteran loan, the majority share of the business should be owned by:

 If you are applying for a VA loan, you need to ensure that the business owner has not been discharged for any misconduct.
 You need to keep all your relevant documents handy to receive the veteran benefits like a fee waiver.
-Having an overall credit score of at least 640 and collateral are mandatory to avail these loans along with meeting the other requirements set for the SBA loans.
+Having an overall credit score of at least 640 and collateral is mandatory to avail of these loans along with meeting the other requirements set for the SBA loans.

 What are the other small business loan options for veterans?